stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 Second note: *Ex falso quodlibet*, also called
-[the principle of explosion](https://en.wikipedia.org/wiki/Principle_of_explosion) is a law in classical logic: From a contradiction, any statement can be proven.
+[the principle of explosion](https://en.wikipedia.org/wiki/Principle_of_explosion) is a law in logic: From a contradiction, any statement can be proven.
 In our case, the contradiction was our proof of `Void`: The claim that we wrote a total function producing such a value, although `Void` is an uninhabited type.
 You can verify this by inspecting `Void` at the REPL with `:doc Void`: It